Alison Saar: Work

 Saar is skilled in numerous artistic mediums, including metal sculpture, wood, fresco, woodblock print, and works using found objects.
 Her sculptures and installations explore themes of African cultural diaspora and spirituality.
 Her work is often autobiographical and often acknowledges the historical role of the body as a marker of identity, and the body's connection to contemporary identity politics.
-Snake Man, in the collection of the Honolulu Museum of Art, is an example of how the artist references both African culture and the human body in her work.
+Snake Man (1994), in the collection of the Honolulu Museum of Art, is an example of how the artist references both African culture and the human body in her work.
 The artist's multiethnic upbringing, multiracial identity and her studies of Latin American, Caribbean and African art and religion have informed her work.
-Her highly personal, often life-sized sculptures are marked by their emotional candor, and by contrasting materials and messages she imbues her work with a high degree of cultural subtext.
-Her sculptures represent issues relating to gender and race through both her personal experience and historical context.
 Saar investigates practices of Candomblé, Santería, and Hoodoo.
 Believing that objects contain spirits, she transforms familiar found objects to stir human emotions.

+Her highly personal, often life-sized sculptures are marked by their emotional candor, and by contrasting materials and messages she imbues her work with a high degree of cultural subtext.
+When asked about the motivation behind her practice of utilizing found materials she states "I’ve never really thought of my printmaking as political but very much about it being populist, accessible and affordable.
+I love the history of broadsides where people would print out a poem and plaster the city with them, and I’ve done a couple with poets."

+Saar's sculptures frequently represent issues relating to gender and race through both her personal experience and historical context.
+Many of Saar's work include messages and themes of the history of African Americans.
+Her 2018 exhibit, Topsy Turvy, references the character Topsy in Harriet Beecher Stowe's novel Uncle Tom's Cabin, a longstanding racial stereotype.
+Saar reimagines Stowe's stereotype as a symbol of resilience and resistance instead, a character transformed through love after experiencing the vicious treatment of enslavement that left her cold and heartless.